This is the category nav

 What is organizational culture?

-If you have a strong organizational culture, you'll attract and keep top talent, keep employees engaged, and even make more money.
-But if your culture is toxic, you'll get high turnover, low morale, and bad performance.
+If you have a strong organizational culture, you’ll attract and retain top talent, keep employees engaged, and even make more money.
+But if your culture is toxic, you’ll get high turnover, low morale, and bad performance.

 7 reasons why organizational culture is important